Here are some helpful resources, books, links and consultants to supplement the wisdom we have imparted.

 The College Board: www.collegeboard.com - simply the best uni search of any website we've seen.
 Filter for every possible combination of type, location, course, degree, size college and university in the entire US.

-The College Board College Handbook 2016, The College Board, ISBN 1-45730-316-7, www.collegeboard.org.
+The College Board College Handbook 2017, The College Board (www.collegeboard.org).
 Over 3,900 four-year and two-year colleges.
 ‘The only guide to every accredited college in the US’.
 Indexes colleges by type, special characteristics (e.g. women only), undergraduate enrolment size, admission selectivity, admission/placement policies, college that offer ROTC, NCAA sports.
 Colleges are described by state.

-The K&W Guide to Colleges for Students with Learning Differences, (2014, 12th Edition), ISBN 0-80412-557-0, available on Amazon.co.uk.
+The K&W Guide to Colleges for Students with Learning Differences, (2016, 13th Edition), available on Amazon.co.uk.
 Profiles of 350 Schools with programs or services for students with ADHD or Learning Disabilities.

-Four Year Colleges, 2013, 45th edition, Peterson’s, ISBN 0-7689-3863, www.petersons.com.
-Latest information on more than 2,500 four-year colleges and universities in the US and Canada.
-Plus the inside scoop on private v. public schools, honour calls, ROTC (Reserve Officer Training Corps) programmes and more.
-It boasts an at-a-glance application checklist to help you get started.
-Tips on surviving standardized test and searching for scholarships.
-Newly updated advice for international students.
-It has an easy to use majors index and entrance difficulty index.
+Four Year Colleges, 2017, 47th edition, Peterson’s, www.petersons.com.
+Latest information on more than 2,500 four-year colleges and universities in the US and Canada, an at-a-glance application checklist, tips on surviving standardized tests, scholarships, etc. Newly updated advice for international students.
+Easy to use majors index and entrance difficulty index.
 Colleges and universities are organized by state/province.

 University of Illinois, Champaign-Urbana (comprehensive site with links to all rankings compilers; this link goes specifically to those ranking undergraduate institutions): College and University Rankings